mrkkrp/markkarpov.com/tutorial/megaparsec.md

 operatorTable = undefined -- TODO
 ```

-The definitions of `pVariable`, `pInteger`, and `parens` should go without
+The definitions of `pVariable`, `pInteger`, and `parens` should be clear by
-questions by now.
-We are also quite lucky here in that we do not need `try`s
+now.
+We are also quite lucky here in that we do not need any `try`s in
-in `pTerm` because the grammars do not overlap:
+`pTerm`, because the grammars do not overlap:

 * if we see an opening parenthesis `(`, we know that an expression in
   parentheses is to follow, so we commit to that branch;